ParadigmaticSystems/paradigm/README.md

 # Paradigm Overview

-**Paradigm** is a framework for the uniform treatment of different objects as **graph** data with **conformance** and **transformation** relationships.
-It provides mathematically-grounded primitives for protocol interoperability and model-to-code generation.
+**Paradigm** is a model management framework supporting uniform treatment of heterogeneous resources as **graph** data with **conformance** and **transformation** relationships.
+It provides mathematically-grounded primitives supporting protocol interoperability, model-to-code generation, and rapid integration.

-Your **Universe** of discourse is bootstrapped from a built-in **meta-metamodel** which conforms to itself.
-Different **Paradigms** are introduced as meta-models for objects under scrutiny, such as filesystem contents or data models of a particular format.
+Your **Universe** of discourse is bootstrapped from a built-in **metamodel** which conforms to itself.
+Different **Paradigms** are introduced as models for objects under scrutiny, such as filesystem contents or data models of a particular format.
+Graph data is decoupled from its physical form by the graph protocol.
+So you can have (for example) an XML file specifying the conformance of filesystem objects, or vice versa.

 New levels of abstraction are created by introducing transforms at the metamodel level.
-For example, a schema starts as data of its metamodel, but becomes a model itself in some obvious way.
+For example, a schema starts as data of its metamodel, but becomes a model itself in some (hopefully obvious) way.
 Then we can work with data that conforms to the schema.

-Graph data is decoupled from its physical form by the graph protocol.
-So you can have (for example) an XML file specifying the conformance of filesystem objects, or vice versa.
+Some illustrative demos are available at [paradigmpro.live](https://paradigmpro.live/).

 ## Structure